-This summer, three Des Moines high school students with Iowa State University’s Science Bound program had a unique opportunity to nurture their interest in chemistry.
+This summer, three Des Moines high school students in Iowa State University’s Science Bound program had a unique opportunity to nurture their interest in chemistry.

-Through the American Chemical Society’s Project SEED – a summer science program that increases exposure to science careers for high school juniors and seniors from groups that historically have limited opportunities –Lincoln High School students Abi Contreras, Fatima Jalloh and Luis Martinez worked in ISU laboratories for eight weeks this summer.
-The teenagers learned what it is like to be a chemist while also gaining experiences they say will help them to excel in their upcoming classes.
+Through the American Chemical Society’s Project SEED – a science program that increases exposure to science careers for high school juniors and seniors from groups that historically have limited opportunities –Lincoln High School students Abi Contreras, Fatima Jalloh and Luis Martinez worked in ISU laboratories for eight weeks this summer.
+The teenagers learned what it is like to be a chemist while also gaining experiences that will help them excel in their upcoming classes.

 “It’s a lot different than science courses you might take in high school,” said Martinez, who participated in the program for a second consecutive summer.
 “Those labs and experiments are designed to almost always work.
 Here, a lot of times you might fail, but you’ll realize that if you change one or two things, you might get a better yield or get a reaction to work.”